niscy-eudiw/eudi-lib-android-rqes-core/README.md

 val credentialAuthorizationUrl = authorizedService.getCredentialAuthorizationUrl(
     credential = credential,
     documents = unsignedDocuments,
+    // optionally provide the signing algorithm to use when signing the documents
+    // if not provided the first available supported algorithm from the credential
+    // will be used
+    signingAlgorithmOID = SigningAlgorithmOID.ECDSA_SHA256
 ).getOrThrow()

 // After the user has authorized the credential will be redirected to the